Turbo Takeaways

 Basic Pay for Marines

-The primary component of military compensation is basic pay.
-As a Marine, your basic pay will depend on your rank and years of service.
-Basic pay rates are calculated monthly and are subject to taxes.
-The monthly pay is then split in half and is distributed twice a month, typically on the 1st and the 15th.
-If the 1st or 15th falls on a Saturday, Sunday, or holiday, you’ll be paid the weekday before that date.
+The primary component of military compensation in the Marine Corps is basic pay.
+Your basic pay depends on your rank (pay grade) and years of service.
+Pay is calculated monthly, taxed, and distributed in two installments each month, typically on the 1st and the 15th.
+If a payday falls on a weekend or federal holiday, you’ll be paid the weekday before that date.

-You’re eligible to receive basic pay and benefits once you enter boot camp.
+You’ll start receiving basic pay and benefits when you begin boot camp.
 Some of the benefits you may receive include:

 Salary by Rank